QR4.5.9 Testing The Theory

 Hence, the attraction and repulsion of charges was thought to also need a physical agent.

-Maxwell developed his equations of electro-magnetism by imagining physical ball-bearings twisting in vortex tubes, but all later attempts to develop a physical model failed, so it was proposed that field effects were caused by created particles, and as they occurred in photon units, photons were taken to be the force-carriers of electro-magnetism.
+Maxwell developed his equations of electro-magnetism by imagining physical ball-bearings twisting in vortex tubes, but later attempts to develop a physical model rom this failed.
+It was then proposed that electro-magnetic effects occurred in photon units because photons were the force-carriers of electro-magnetism.

-The standard model was born when charge effects were attributed to photons from the electro-magnetic field.
-They weren’t observable like real photons because their effect consumed them, so they were called virtual photons.
-Particles made the equations work but no-one noticed the background effect on science, of assuming a cause that wasn’t falsifiable or productive.
-This was bad science so the scientific foundation of particle physics became weaker.
-The strength of science is its ability to explain more, so doing the opposite, assuming what doesn’t explain more, made it weaker.
+The standard model began when charge effects were attributed to photons from the electro-magnetic field.
+They weren’t observable like real photons, because their effect consumed them, so they were called virtual photons.
+They justified the equations, so no-one noticed the effect on the scientific environment of assuming a cause that wasn’t falsifiable or productive.
+The strength of science is its ability to explain so assuming what doesn’t explain more weakened it.
+This was bad science, so the scientific environment of particle physics was degraded.

-Buoyed by apparent success, the standard model then generalized that all fields work the same way, so it attributed gravity to gravitons that to this day have no physical equivalent.
-There is no evidence at all that they exist, and they predict nothing new about gravity, so again, particle physics became weaker.
+Buoyed by its acceptance, the standard model then argued that all fields are the same, so gravity was caused by gravitons that to this day have no observed basis.
+There is no evidence at all that they exist and they predict nothing new about gravity so again, particle physics became scientifically weaker.

-The standard model then proposed that a strong field held together the atomic nucleus by creating virtual gluons with a color charge.
-It now had a field that created charge but again, gluons added nothing to our knowledge of the nucleus, so again, the scientific background was weakened further.
+The standard model then proposed that a strong field held together the atomic nucleus by creating gluons with a color charge, so it now had a field that created charge.
+Again, gluons added nothing to our knowledge of the nucleus so again, the scientific background was degraded further.

-Explaining why neutrons decay in empty space was more challenging, as now a field had to produce particles with charge and mass.
+Explaining why neutrons decay in space was more challenging, as now a field had to produce particles with charge and mass.
 Some evidence was needed, so billions of accelerator events were examined and when compatible resonances were found, weak particles were declared to exist.
-This time, it predicted that protons decay like neutrons, but they don’t, so the science of particle physics became even weaker.
+This predicted that protons will decay like neutrons but they don’t, so the science of particle physics weakened again.

 Finally, the standard model had to explain how a field could create mass.
 Its answer was of course yet another field, with a virtual particle so massive that needed a billion-dollar accelerator to justify it.
 All to support Newton’s canon that: